-Finding (and documenting) signs of hail damage in these locations is important for evaluating the damage and making an insurance claim.
+Finding (and documenting) signs of hail damage in all of these locations is important for evaluating the damage and making an insurance claim.

-It is now time for going up on the roof to check for damage.
+It is now time to go up on the roof to check for damage.
 There are several ways to conduct the inspection but before climbing up, the most important thing to consider is safety.

-Get a good pair of soft-soled shoes or roof boots.
+Get a good pair of soft-soled shoes or special roofer’s boots.

 Make sure the ladder is in perfect working condition.

 Work with a mate who can keep a watch on you.